 - Ticket price: Euro 6,00.
-Free for European Union citizens under 18 and over 65.
+Free for European Union citizens under 18.

 The Roman emperor Tiberius was history's first "tourist" who fell in love with the island of Capri, fleeing the chaos of the teeming city of ancient Rome to find peace and serenity here.

 During the first century A.D., he commissioned 12 villas to be built on the island, including Villa Jovis.
 This was his largest and most sumptuous villa, covering around 7,000 square meters and dominating the Mount Tiberius promontory and the slope descending to Cesina.
 The view from the north side encompasses most of the Gulf of Naples, stretching from the island of Ischia to Campanella Point, while the view from the south overlooks Capri.